coylemichael/audio-reset/README.md

 & ([scriptblock]::Create((irm "https://elgato.carnmorcyber.com")))
 ```

-3. A window will pop up showing your audio devices - select your preferred defaults from the dropdowns
+3. A device selection window will appear - select your preferred audio devices from the dropdowns
 4. Click **Save**
 5. Done!
 Point your Stream Deck button to: